David13590/docker-compose-MQTT/README.md

 # Docker and Docker compose project with mosquitto_MQTT and streamlit
 This project aims to develop a deployable docker environment, that combines a mosquitto broker, subscriber and a python program to display temperature readings on a streamlit dashboard.
-Making use of a DS18B20 dallas temperature sensor on a esp32.
+Making use of DS18B20 dallas temperature sensors on a esp32.

 ## Setup and deployment
 ### Requirements